kdbtfzcoe/PEDRAYA_DSAMidterms/README.md

 ### **Step 3: Start the Development Server**

-To see your app in action, start the development server:
+To see your app in action, start the development server in your project directory (`my-first-react-app`).
+Run the command:

 ```bash
 npm start